Our Kombucha Workshops! What to expect?

-If you are interested in going to one of Kombucha Workshops that are offered in Berlin, but you are not 100% sure which one to choose, then maybe this will help you to make up your mind.
+If you are interested in participating in one of the Kombucha Workshops, that are offered here in Berlin, but you are not 100% sure which one to choose, then maybe this blog entry will help you make up your mind.

 Pictured: our very healthy Scobies!

 - as you can see on the picture above, we make Kombucha professionally.

 So we have a lot more experience than someone that makes just couple of bottles for the upcoming workshop.

 Our Kombucha has to be consistently good, and it is.

 - we have a physical place in Berlin called Bärbucha – Kombucha Café & Fermenterei.